 How Many Layers of Sleepwear Your Newborn Should Wear

 On the day of your delivery, you may have noticed the nurse add a layer so that your baby stays warm.
 In the first couple of days, your baby is still figuring out how to regulate her body's temperature.
 Rest assured that they learn this skill pretty quickly.
 So, by the time they come home (or in their first week), they'll get better at maintaining it at different temperatures.
 That means they only need one layer more than you do.
+For more guidance on dressing your newborn at the hospital, this helpful resource provides additional insights on keeping your baby safe and comfortable.

 What About Hats?